MattechLab/monalisa/tests/README.md

 For more, see the MATLAB Unit Test documentation at: https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html

-# ▶️ How to Run the Tests
+# ▶️ How to Run the Tests Locally (to test you tests)

 From within this folder, run:

 run_all_tests

-This will:
+This will automatically:

-Discover all test classes in the folder (and subfolders).
+- Discover all test classes in the folder (and subfolders).
-Display detailed results including test names, outcomes, and execution time.
+- Display detailed results including test names, outcomes, and execution time.

-# 📂 File Summary
+# 📂 Summary

 run_all_tests.m: Script to run all tests with detailed output.
 TestExample.m: A minimal example test — feel free to copy it as a starting point.
 Your own test files go here (e.g., TestSignalProcessing.m, TestImportData.m, etc.)
 If you're unsure where to start, copy TestExample.m, rename it, and modify it to test your own function.

-# Advanced Information / Something went wrong?
+# Advanced Information / Something went wrong in Deployment?
+When you want to test tests, you should not do it on the main branch.
+Use the brach named ci-testing made for that.
+Whenever you push to that brach or to main, test will be run on a cloud server using a GitHub action workflow.
+You can see the test workflow under .github/workflows/matlab-unit-tests.yml.

 As you can see in the GitHub actions workflow, we are using actions to run matlab tests:

 - name: Run Tests
     uses: matlab-actions/run-tests@v2 # In theory this triggers all tests in the /tests folder
     with:
         source-folder: tests
         select-by-folder: tests

 All the information about this GitHub Action is here https://github.com/marketplace/actions/run-matlab-tests.